Lawrenceville Property Division Lawyer

 - Help you understand how property division can affect your financial future

 - Analyze and offer guidance on division strategies that benefit both parties

 - Represent you during mediation and other alternatives to avoid court if possible

 - Ensure that separate property is correctly classified

 - Determine if any assets have been hidden from you

 - Present evidence for any factors that should be considered by a judge to ensure division is equitable

 Even if your divorce is not contentious, it is still in your best interest to consult with an experienced property division lawyer in Lawrenceville, Georgia.
 We’ve been serving clients facing divorce for nearly a decade.
-Contact our law office in Gwinnett County today to schedule a free consultation to discuss your concerns and how we can help you.
+Contact our law office in Gwinnett County today to schedule a consultation to discuss your concerns and how we can help you.